ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/storage-engine.markdown

 ﻿#Storage Engine - Voron

-RavenDB uses in-house managed storage engine called Voron to persist the data (documents, indexes and configuration).
-It the high performance storage engine that was designed and optimized to the needs of RavenDB.
-It uses the following structures underneath that allow to organize the data on persistent storage efficiently:
+RavenDB uses an in-house managed storage engine called Voron to persist your data (documents, indexes and configuration).
+It's a high performance storage engine designed and optimized to the needs of RavenDB.
+It uses the following structures underneath that allow it to organize the data on persistent storage efficiently:

 - B+Tree - variable size key and value
 - Fixed Sized B+Tree - `Int64` key and fixed size value (defined at creation time).
-It allows to take advantage of various optimizations
+It allows you to take advantage of various optimizations
-- Raw Data Section – it allows to store raw data (e.g. documents content) and gives an identifier that allows access the data in O(1) time
+- Raw Data Section – it allows you to store raw data (e.g. documents content) and gives an identifier that allows access to the data in O(1) time
 - Table – combination of Raw Data Sections with any number of indexes that under the hood are regular or Fixed Size B+Trees

 ## Transaction Support

 Voron is fully transactional storage engine.
 It uses Write Ahead Journal (WAJ) to guarantee atomicity and durability features.
 All modifications made within a transaction are written to a journal file (unbuffered I/O, write-through) before they are applied to the main data file (and synced to disk).
 The WAJ application is done in the background.
-If the process stopped working and left some modifications not applied to the data file then the database will recover its state on load by replying the transactions persisted in the journal files.
+If the process stopped working and left some modifications not applied to the data file, then the database will recover its state on load by replying the transactions persisted in the journal files.
 As the journals are flushed and synced to disk before returning on each transaction commit it guarantees they will survive the event of a process or system crash.